 The Cambodia Securities Exchange (CSX) was launched in July 2011 to facilitate flows of capital, investment, and reallocation of capital based on capital market mechanisms.
 The Securities and Exchange Commission of Cambodia (SECC) regulates the securities industry, while The Law on Government Securities 2008 and the Law on the Issuance and Trading of Non-Government Securities 2007 govern the operation of the CSX.36

-As of December 2015, three companies—the state-owned Phnom Penh Water Supply Authority (CSX: PPWSA) in April 2012, garment manufacturer Grand Twin International (Cambodia) Plc (CSX: GTI) in June 2014, and the Phnom Penh Autonomous Port (CSX: PPAP) in December 2015 — had listed on the CSX since it began trading.37
+Only four companies had listed between the stock exchange launch in 2011 and the start of 2017— the state-owned Phnom Penh Water Supply Authority (CSX: PPWSA) in April 2012, garment manufacturer Grand Twins International (Cambodia) Plc (CSX: GTI) in June 2014, and the Phnom Penh Autonomous Port (CSX: PPAP) in December 2015 and Phnom Penh SEZ Plc (CX:PPSP) in May 2016.37 The four companies have a market capitalisation of just over US$200 million.
+Liquidity is a problem as some stocks see days without a trade.38

-One of the three registered securities brokerage companies registered with the SECC, Sonatra Securities Plc, suspended its operations in October 2015 citing the slow progress and low trading volume of the CSX.38
+One of the three registered securities brokerage companies registered with the SECC, Sonatra Securities Plc, suspended its operations in October 2015 citing the slow progress and low trading volume of the CSX.39

 - 1. Ministry of Commerce.
 “Trade agreements.”
 Accessed 25 October 2015. www.moc.gov.kh/en-us/trade-agreements